-The graph above illustrates the directional relationship between (i) our CEO and average non-CEO NEO's compensation actually paid, and (ii) our net income over the four-year period 2020-2023.
+The graph below illustrates the directional relationship between (i) our CEO and average non-CEO NEO's compensation actually paid, and (ii) our net income over the five-year period 2020-2024.
 Net income is not a component of our executive compensation program and, therefore, does not have a direct correlation with actual compensation paid to our CEO and non-CEO NEOs.
 Net income growth of 1.6 percent from 2020 to 2021 was primarily the result of increased revenue from investment operations.
 Net income growth of 0.2 percent from 2021 to 2022 was primarily the result of increased management fee revenue from strong DWP growth, partially offset by increased commissions and other operating expenses, and a reduction in revenue from investment operations.
-Net income growth of 49.4 percent from 2022 to 2023 was primarily the result of increased operating income due to increased management fee revenue from strong DWP growth and increased revenue from investment operations.
+Net income growth of 49.4 percent from 2022 to 2023 and 34.6 percent from 2023 to 2024 was primarily the result of increased operating income due to increased management fee revenue from strong DWP growth and increased revenue from investment operations.